Algorithmic Math & Geodetic Workflows for High-Precision Coordinate Transformation

 import logging

-# Enforce explicit decimal precision for threshold comparisons
+# Enforce explicit decimal precision for threshold comparisons.

 getcontext().prec = 28